 The Adult Services Department has a special interest in providing services for its adult patrons.
-In addition to books chosen from all genres, the library provides Large Print books, books on cassette, books on CD, Playaways and the recent addition of downloadable audio and Ebooks.
+In addition to books chosen from all genres, the library provides Large Print books, books on CD, Playaways and the recent addition of downloadable audio, E-books, and E-magazines.
 Adult Services endeavors to provide a variety of programs of interest to the adult population.
-The Monday Night Book Club is a recurring program.
-The library also sponsors programs which have included health issues, crafts, culinary arts, birdwatching, beginner genealogy workshops, and free internet classes.
+The library sponsors free programs which include health issues, crafts, culinary arts, birdwatching, beginner genealogy workshops, and internet classes.
 Outreach programs include nursing home visits, Books-By-Mail and Southeast Missouri State University Welcome Back Picnic.
 Opportunities for volunteer work are available both in the library and on an outreach basis.

 Check here for upcoming adult programs.

 Find e-reader instructions, a guide to finding free e-books and more at the E-Information Desk.

 Book Discussion Book Collections

 The library has a few book collections which may be used by book discussion groups.
 Included in the list are A Dog's Purpose (3+) by W. Bruce Cameron, A Long Way Gone (10) by Ishmael Beah and The Dispossessed (9) by Ursula Le Guin.
 Interested groups may contact Adult Services by phone at 573-334-5279 or at the Information Desk.